Restaurants & Takeaways are you prepared? – HMRC might be watching you

 Current examples which highlight these issues include an Indian takeaway in Luton, a Chinese takeaway from Bangor and a pizza restaurant in Middlesbrough, all which avoided taxes worth hundreds of thousands of pounds.
 All of them were caught by HMRC and now face huge fines.

 HMRC has set up a variety of task forces just for the restaurant industry who are tackling a range of issues related to misreporting or under the collection of tax.
-It is therefore essential you that you seek the help of Qualified Accounting firms in the UK instead of using unqualified individuals who will guide you in the wrong direction.
+It is therefore essential for restaurants or takeaways seeking the help of Qualified Accounting firms in the UK to be prepared instead of using unqualified individuals who will guide you in the wrong direction.
 If you, as a restaurant, have some concerns about your accounting or tax, speak to a suitable Tax Accountant to understand the potential risks and any possible ways to mitigate these risks as much as possible.
 Tax evasion is a criminal offence, and one way to avoid serious prosecution is by Self-reporting to be considered for leniency on the matter.

 If you are thinking about starting a restaurant business in the UK, speak to a competitive startup accountant, ask them for legitimate ways to reduce your tax.
 Set up effective systems and controls which enable you to improve margins by improving productivity, reducing wastage and by monitoring your financials proactively.
 It might also be high time for you as a startup to work on creating smart, innovative products for the restaurant industry, disruptive solutions which provide alternative ways for businesses to improve margins instead of using questionable techniques.